hadynz/hadynz.github.io/about.md

 playing [futsal](http://youtu.be/unFlcSwdDFc) - a game that I have been playing for over 15 years and made me travel around the world to places like Australia, Malaysia and even as far as Colombia!

-{% include post/_image.html url="/assets/images/photos/misc/hady_kurumba.jpg" description="Immersed in the crystal clear waters of the Maldives at the Kurumba resort" %}
+{% include post/_image.html url="/assets/images/photos/misc/hady_kurumba.jpg" description="Immersed in the crystal clear waters of the Maldives at <a href='http://kurumba.com'>Kurumba Maldives</a>" %}

 ## Why do I blog?
 My primary motivation behind this blog is for it to become a repository of all my thoughts and learnings that I